Image: ‘Die Mondfee’ -‘The Moon Fairy’- by Hermann Kaulbach

 Why is this bad for gender equality?

 Whilst gender solidarity can be a really positive thing, both for an individual and wider society, basing it on an embodied experience that is actually a myth, is problematic.
-For a start, as we know, not ‘all women‘ have menstrual cycles (think pregnancy, breast feeding, menopause, hysterectomy, people on hormonal medications, and transgender or intersex women).
+For a start, as we know, not ‘all women‘ have menstrual cycles (think pregnancy, breast feeding, menopause, hysterectomy, people on hormonal medications, non-binary folk and transgender or intersex women).
 So, basing ‘gender solidarity’ on something that necessarily excludes a significant proportion of that gender’s population seems like an unhelpful approach.
 Secondly, the fact that menstrual synchronicity is not supported by objective evidence, means that it could potentially be used as ‘proof’ of (assumed) female irrationality i.e. that those who believe in the myth are somehow irrational for doing so.
 Finally, (as I also mention above), I personally find the idea of biological synchronicity a bit creepy, perhaps even slightly ‘witchy’, and yet another example of an unhelpful ‘all women’ gender generalisation.

 3. Influential research